esitarz/docs-1/content/platform-guides/core-concepts/rules-engine.md

 category: Core Concepts
 ---

-## Introduction
+The OrderCloud Rules Engine provides a way for users to expand platform behavior, in much the same way that `xp` allows you to extend the data model.

-What's a rules engine?
-It's a system that executes rules.
-Okay...so what's a rule?
-In its simplest form, it's an if-then statement that is provided from the outside, rather than being 'baked in' to the engine itself.
-In the case of OrderCloud.io, we'll define the 'thens' (starting with 'order requires approval') and allow you to define the 'ifs' via custom **logic expressions**.
-Effectively, we're going to allow you to extend platform behavior in much the same way xp allows you to extend the data model.
+In the simplest form, rules are an if-then statement that is provided from the outside, rather than being 'baked in' to the OrderCloud platform itself.
+OrderCloud defines the 'thens' (starting with 'order requires approval') and allow the user to define the 'ifs' via custom **logic expressions**.

 Here is an example: